litestar-org/litestar/docs/usage/cli.rst

            [tool.poetry.plugins."litestar.commands"]
            my_command = "my_litestar_plugin.cli:main"

 Accessing the app instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When extending the Litestar CLI, you most likely need access to the loaded ``Litestar`` instance.
+When extending the Litestar CLI, you will most likely need access to the loaded `Litestar` instance.
-This can be achieved by adding the special ``app`` parameter to your CLI functions.
-This will cause ``Litestar`` instance to be injected into the function whenever it is being called from a click-context.
+You can achieve this by adding the special `app` parameter to your CLI functions.
+This will cause the `Litestar` instance to be injected into the function whenever it is called from a click-context.

 .. code-block:: python